 Best places to visit in Europe in September

 September is a month of great variety in Europe.
 Vast beer-fueled celebrations kick off in Germany, while Italy’s lakes offer a more sedate take on the sundowner.
-Or you can swap excess for exercise in Corsica and Copenhagen.
+KAYAK data points to Europe’s outermost reaches as great for a September vacation.
+The capital cities of Reykjavik in Iceland and Oslo in Norway enjoy very long days and low to medium crowds – perfect for making the most of their many natural wonders.

 4. Munich, Germany

-Despite the name, the world’s most famous folk festival kicks off on September 21st in 2024, running until October 6th.
+Despite the name, the world’s most famous folk festival kicks off its 190th edition on September 20th in 2025, running until October 5th.
 With parties happening all over the world, you could be forgiven for staying home to celebrate.
 But there’s nothing quite like the revelry found in its 1810 place of origin in Bavaria, southern Germany.

 It’s quite the experience too.
 Over 16 days, hundreds of German breweries and microbreweries converge to showcase their frothy nectar to hordes of Lederhosen and Dirndl-wearing revelers.
 Food stalls serve up an endless array of delicious German foods.
 Würstl (sausages) and schweinshaxe (ham hock), brezen (pretzels) and, my favorite, käsespätzle (cheese noodle heaven).

 A city-wide event, you’ll find Oktoberfest celebrations wherever you go.
 The main focus is on Theresienwiese, a giant fairground just south of the city center.
-Seats and tables are hotly contested so it’s worth booking in advance.
+Seats and tables are hotly contested so it’s essential to book in advance.

 5. Lake Orta, Italy

-• Why visit in September?
-Fewer crowds and fine fall weather.
+- Why visit in September?
+Few crowds and fine fall weather.

 On the fringes of the Swiss border not far from Milan, northern Italy is famed for its lavish lakes.
 Como and Maggiore, Garda and Lugano often steal the show, but others are also worth exploring.
 With European schools reopening and crowds disappearing, the romance of the region reawakens in September.

-Lake Orta is my pick for its manageable size and the unspoiled, authentic atmosphere.
-Clear waters are encircled by rolling hills and charming villages and restaurants actually have tables available.
+Lake Orta is my pick for its manageable size and unspoiled, authentic atmosphere.
+Clear waters are encircled by rolling hills and charming villages where restaurants actually have tables available.
 There’s room to stretch on the beach.
 Stroll Ortan San Giulio with its narrow, tangled medieval streets and gorgeous piazza overlooking the lake.
-The tiny village of Pella on the opposite shore has lovely beachfront restaurants and the wonderful Casa Fantini hotel.
+The tiny village of Pella on the opposite shore has lovely beachfront restaurants and is home to the wonderful Casa Fantini hotel.

 September temperatures are warm rather than hot, so it’s the perfect time to hike up to Sacro Monte of Orta.
 Drink in the lake views, walk down to the lakeside, and hop on a boat to one of the seafood restaurants on Isola San Giulio.
 Perfect.